Rollout event-triggered control: reconciling event- and time-triggered control: Closed-loop guarantees

 In Figure \ref{fig:bucket_level_horizon}, where the bucket level and transmission time points for TTC and rollout ETC with $\overline{N}=8$ are depicted, one can find an explanation for the observed performance gain: while both TTC and rollout ETC fulfill the token bucket TS, the latter is able to flexibly schedule the transmissions in order to maximize control performance, whereas the former has fixed transmission instants.
-As shown in Figure \ref{fig:first_state}, this results in lower amplitudes and faster convergence for rollout ETC.
+As shown in Figure \ref{fig:stage_cost}, this results in a faster convergence of the stage cost for rollout ETC.

 For comparison, we also implemented a classical ETC scheme with the triggering condition from \cite{tabuada2007event}